 - Changes in Bite: If your bite feels different or uncomfortable, it could be due to your teeth shifting.

-- Difficulty Cleaning Teeth: If it becomes harder to brush and floss because your teeth are not as straight as they used to be, this might be a sign of relapse.
+- Difficulty Cleaning Teeth: If brushing and flossing become harder because your teeth are not as straight as they used to be, this might be a sign of relapse.

-- Retainer No Longer Fits: If your retainer feels tight or doesn’t fit anymore, your teeth might have moved.
+- Retainer No Longer Fits: Your teeth might have moved if your retainer feels tight or doesn’t fit anymore.

 Treating and Preventing Orthodontic Relapse in Long Beach, CA